penny64/r3-tdw/docs/devlog.md

+#Mon Dec 29 2014

+One thing I wanted to avoid with any game I was involved with after Reactor 3 was feeling like I constantly needed to be working on or thinking about whatever project I'm on.
+This is tough for me even though I have a few other projects I could be attending to, because for whatever reason I almost always value my work in games more than I do work in other hobbies.
+I suspect this is something stemming from the rather troubled and never-ending development history of Reactor 3: I'm constantly trying to prove myself.

+The answer - at least for me - isn't to work harder.
+Instead, after looking for insight in other aspects of my life, I am slowly discovering that maybe I need to work a lot less and focus on other things, and through that get the motivation I need to work on games naturally, rather than force it upon myself.
+After all, I'm working on this game because I want to work on it, not because I have to.

+What I've discovered recently is that I'm very good at executing ideas.
+What I'm not good at, however, is connecting complex ideas in a way that makes sense.
+In web development (my actual job), I'm often given mockups and told to "make it work," which is great for me because I absolutely love piecing that sort of thing together.
+You might have guessed it, but games aren't that simple; they're complex, potentially huge code-wise, and definitely not aimed to make sense to absolutely everyone, whereas on the other hand it's hard to make websites that absolutely bewilder the average Joe.

+Designing Insurgence involves a lot of thinking, but the biggest time sink is prototyping something just to see if it meshes with the rest of the game.
+A lot of the time I'm lucky enough to manage this prototyping outside the game's code, but on the occasion I do need to attach something to the order of operations, it can get a bit hairy.

+With that said, Insurgence is crawling along at just the right pace.
+In the past few weeks I've done the following:

+* Character stats - These got completely revamped to give differences in stats a greater impact on a character's performance.

+* Character & squad hiring

+* Building generation - Some of the original screenshots from Insurgence showed a lot of fighting outdoors, and while I'm not ruling that out, levels are now almost entirely based around the inside of various buildings, some of which will include outdoor elements, like patios, food courts, etc. Those aren't specific examples, but you get the gist.

 #Fri Nov 21 2014

 It turns out the design needs to be tossed.
 I saved a few things, but I need a